arekavandi/DLS/README.md

 ```
 ### Simulated Data Tutorial

 The notebook `simulated.ipynb` is designed primarily for **learning and demonstration purposes**.
 It provides a step-by-step walkthrough of the DLS framework using simulated data and includes comparisons with alternative methods.

-To maximize transparency and educational value, this notebook directly calls the internal functions used by the `DLSModel` class, allowing users to inspect each stage of the pipeline individually, including:
+This notebook directly calls the internal functions used by the `DLSModel` class, allowing users to inspect each stage of the pipeline individually, including:

-- Dense connectivity estimation
 - Low-rank and sparse decomposition
-- Incremental PCA (MIGP)
 - Spatial ICA estimation
 - Gradient estimation (UMAP/ISOMAP)
 - Comparisons with existing approaches